 By Chris Isidore and Jackie Wattles

-And Americans do love buying lottery tickets.
-They spent more than $80 billion on them in 2016.
-That’s more than they spent on movies, video games, music, sports tickets and books — combined.
+There’s no disputing Americans love buying lottery tickets.
+They spent just over $80 billion on lottery games last year, according to the North American Association of State and Provincial Lotteries.
+That’s more than on movies, video games, books, music and sports tickets — combined.

 The-CNN-Wire ™ & © 2017 Cable News Network, Inc., a Time Warner Company.
 All rights reserved.